multiversx/mx-docs/docs/developers/developer-reference/storage-mappers.md

 fn content_from_address(&self, address: ManagedAddress, ...) -> SetMapper<u32, ManagedAddress>;
 ```

-The `content_from_address` function is used to create a `SetMapper` for accessing the storage of another contract, identified by its address.
+The `content_from_address` function is used to create a **new map** for accessing the storage of another contract, identified by its address.

 The function can have any name, but it is necessary to be tagged with `#[storage_mapper_from_address("key_example")]`, where **"key_example"** is the **exact key** used by the storage they wish to access.